Modeling Object Dissimilarity for Deep Saliency Prediction: Methodology

-Directly exploiting pairwise dissimilarities in the network is difficult, as such dissimilarities cannot be arranged in the same topology as the global feature map.
-To address this, for each object instance, we compute a dissimilarity score

 We then normalize the dissimilarity scores of the different objects between $[0,1]$.
 To fuse the resulting dissimilarity scores with the global features, we replicate the score of each object spatially within its detected bounding box, so as to create a single-channel feature map of the same spatial resolution as the global one.
 We then fill in the regions not accounted for by any object with zeros, and concatenate the resulting feature map to the global one.
 In case of overlapping bounding boxes, we take the average.
-An example dissimilarity map is shown in Figure~\ref{fig:dissimilarity}. \paragraph{Size dissimilarity.} To model the relative sizes of the detected objects, we normalize their size with a common value.
-This is motivated by psychophysical studies~\cite{featureContrastNeuroScience} showing that local divisive normalization is a key component for humans to learn feature contrast.
-Specifically, we calculate the normalized size of an object as

-where ${\bf b}_i$ indicates the bounding box of size $w_i \times h_i$, and $W$ and $H$ are the image width and height, respectively.
+An example dissimilarity map is shown in Figure~\ref{fig:dissimilarity}.